ProtoKinetics For Orthopedic Surgeons

 Gait analysis maximizes efficiency

-As healthcare quickly moves to outcomes which require quantitative analysis, shorter hospital stays and increased function, measuring gait will become more useful in identifying patient progress, functional loss or disability.
-Comparing data from Quantitative Gait Analysis made before and during treatment and rehabilitation can guide treatment protocols and show when the effect of treatment has plateaued
+As healthcare quickly moves to outcomes which require quantitative analysis, shorter hospital stays and increased function, gait analysis software will become more useful in tracking patient progress, functional loss or disability.
+Comparing data from Quantitative Gait Analysis made before and during intervention can guide protocols and show when the effect of the intervention has plateaued

-- Quantify gait impairments to create treatment plans and goals for patients
+- Quantify gait impairments to create intervention plans and goals for patients

-- Pre- vs. Post-surgical assessment: Track progress through recovery
+- Pre- vs. Post-surgical gait function: Track progress through recovery

-- Compare gait conditions to determine optimal conditions at various recovery stages
+- Quantify gait with various assistive devices to determine optimal conditions at various recovery stages